wh0sumit/pluto-extension/README.md

 ## Setup

-1. After installation, click on the extension icon in Chrome.
+1. After installation, click on the Pluto icon in your Chrome toolbar.
-2. Go to the options page and enter your OpenAI API key.
+2. You'll be prompted to enter your OpenAI API key.
+If you don't have one, you can obtain it from [OpenAI's website](https://platform.openai.com/account/api-keys).
+3. Enter your API key and click "Save API Key".

 ## Usage

-1. Select text on any webpage.
+1. Select any text on a webpage.
+2. A floating "Pluto" button will appear near your selection.
-2. Click the floating "AI Assistant" button or use the keyboard shortcut (Ctrl+M).
+3. Click the button or use the keyboard shortcut (Ctrl+M) to open the Pluto assistant.
-3. Choose an action from the modal that appears.
+4. Choose an action from the available options:
+   - Improve Writing
+   - Fix Grammar & Spelling
+   - Make Longer
+   - Make Shorter
+   - Simplify Language
+   - Rephrase
-4. View the AI-generated result in the modal.
+5. View the AI-generated result in the modal.

-## Technologies Used

-- JavaScript
+6. Use the utility buttons to:
+   - Copy the result to your clipboard
+   - Have the text read aloud
-- HTML/CSS
+   - Regenerate the response
-- Tailwind CSS
-- Chrome Extension API
+   - Translate the text to another language
+7. For more specific tasks, use the "Custom Prompt" feature at the bottom of the modal.

+## Tips for Users

+- For best results, select a reasonable amount of text (a paragraph or two) rather than entire pages.
+- Experiment with different actions to see which ones work best for your needs.
+- Use the "Custom Prompt" feature for specific instructions or unique use cases.
+- If you're not satisfied with a result, try the "Regenerate" button for a different output.
+- The extension works on most websites, but some may have restrictions that prevent text selection or script injection.

+## Privacy and Data Usage

+Pluto processes text locally in your browser and only sends the selected text to OpenAI's API for processing.
+No data is stored on our servers.
+However, please be mindful of the text you process, especially if it contains sensitive information.

+## Troubleshooting

-- OpenAI API
+- If the extension isn't working, make sure you've entered a valid OpenAI API key.
+- Check that you have an active internet connection, as the extension requires online access to function.
+- If you encounter any issues, try refreshing the page or restarting your browser.

 ## Contributing